 Join Us and Celebrate with Kindred Spirits

 If you’re looking for something in particular or just want a sneak peek at what Halloween Club has to offer, take a look at our online catalog which features a little something for everyone.
 Since the site is catalog only, it’s a good idea to prepare a shopping list before visiting our retail stores.
-As April 7th draw nears, you might even find the store redesigned here and there in order to prepare for our 6th Annual Spook Show, a free Halloween event open to all.
-However, if you need your horror fix now, Halloween Club will always be here for you.
+Count on Halloween Club for your daily horror fix.

 Click to get directions to your local Halloween Club here.